NeymarL/ChineseChess-AlphaZero/README.md

 2. The **great** Reversi/Chess/Chinese chess development of the DeepMind ideas that @mokemokechicken/@Akababa/@TDteach did in their repo: https://github.com/mokemokechicken/reversi-alpha-zero, https://github.com/Akababa/Chess-Zero, https://github.com/TDteach/AlphaZero_ChineseChess
 3. A Chinese chess engine with gui: https://github.com/mm12432/MyChess

+**Note**: This repo is still under contruction.
+There is also a slower implementation of MCTS player (previous version), see branch [old](https://github.com/NeymarL/ChineseChess-AlphaZero/tree/old).

 ## Environment

 * Python 3.6.3